Query Types

 Supported Query Instructions

-The following query instructions may be used in combination with queries of type create:
+The following query instructions may be used in combination with queries of type add:

 Default Fields

 Whenever a new record is created, its id field will get filled automatically.
-You may optionally overwrite the default value by passing the field as part of the create query.
+You may optionally overwrite the default value by passing the field as part of the add query.

 Additionally, the ronin.createdAt and ronin.updatedAt metadata fields of the record will automatically get set to when the Record was created.